anvaka/pm/about/README.md

 ![Go packages with edges](https://raw.githubusercontent.com/anvaka/pm/master/images/go_image_all_links.png)

+The size of the dots represents total number of dependents.
+The bigger the star - the more packages are using it.

 ## Navigating in the space

 The primary focus of these visualizations is exploratory discovery.
 It works